KTH/devops-course/contributions/feedback/brogard/README.md

 ### Create our first Systemd-nspwan container

 * Missing an explaination of what 'Systemd-nspawn container' is
-* It is nice that you explain 'Systemd-nspwan' in section 2, but with more context i think i could understand this.
+* It is nice that you explain 'Systemd-nspwan' in section 2, but with more context I think I could understand this.
 What is namespace virtualization, what is the chroot command.
 Please give examples and provide more in depth, in detail descriptions.
 * Please explain why we do 2.5 Boot container, change root password

 #### Jenkins

 Nice step 4!

 * Missing explaination of Jenkins in step 3.
 What does it do, how will we use it in this tutorial.
-I am not sure if this information is covered later, but as a reader it helps to learn if I know before i install or use it.
+I am not sure if this information is covered later, but as a reader it helps to learn if I know about it before I install or use it.

 ### Second Container and Packing containers